 In conjunction with the currency market sell-off, BRIC stock markets have declined and valuations have contracted sharply.
 Here are the major EM equity markets:

-In destabilized markets, the valuations can get stretched to extremes.
+In destabilized markets, valuations can get stretched to extremes.
 There needs to be selling fatigue as you run out of sellers before the markets can really turn.
 Savvy buyers will attempt to jump in at the first signs that the selling pressure is exhausted.
 This will be very difficult to time just right, but an approach of scaling into emerging market weakness at this point, without using leverage is a sensible strategy.
 I prefer overweights in China and Brazil as these markets have declined more, have lower valuations, and the most solid dividend yield support.
-When one thinks about how the world economy will evolve over the next number of years it is implausible to envision an environment without growth being driven by the BRICs and frontier markets within EM.
 Investing in EM after a period of a sudden dislocation and liquidity withdrawal has led to numerous instances of outsized returns.
 With valuations providing strong medium-term support to the markets (when panic subsides) I think it is reasonable to expect 100% returns over the next 2-3 years for investors who scale-in buy from here, without leverage, and can hold their positions while taking advantage of near term volatility and not reacting to the volatility.